 • Employee Assistance Program (EAP)

 The College observes the holidays listed below by the closing of all departments and offices except when continuous service is essential.
-Paid holidays are available to EWC employees who qualify.
+Paid holidays are available to EWU employees who qualify.
 Although non-exempt (or hourly) employees may observe College recognized holidays and special holidays granted by the President and Chief Executive Officer during a temporary/seasonal assignment, it should be noted that the needs of our students will dictate staffing schedules.
 Non-exempt temporary/seasonal employees may only be paid for actual hours worked as reflected on the timesheet.

 - New Year’s Day